dlrocker/pikamon-py/README.md

 # Running the Bot
 To run the bot, simply run `bot.py`.
 Note that before you do this, you must set the following environment variables:
 - `TOKEN`: Your OAuth token from when you created the bot
+- `DATABASE_CONFIG_PATH`: Path to the SQL definition files of the SQLite tables for the Pikamon bot.
+By default, it is under this projects [database configuration](https://github.com/dlrocker/pikamon-py/tree/main/configuration/database) directory.

 Different IDEs and editors have different ways to do this.
 Here are a few ways to do this:
 - Use a `.env` file